timholy/SnoopCompile.jl/docs/src/tutorial.md

 julia> using MethodAnalysis

-julia> methodinstances(SnoopCompileDemo.twice)
+julia> methodinstances(SnoopCompileDemo.double)
 3-element Vector{Core.MethodInstance}:
- MethodInstance for twice(::Float32)
+ MethodInstance for double(::Float32)
- MethodInstance for twice(::Float64)
+ MethodInstance for double(::Float64)
- MethodInstance for twice(::AbstractFloat)
+ MethodInstance for double(::AbstractFloat)
 ```

-Because of those `precompile` statements, the `MethodInstance`s exist after loading the package even though we haven't run the code in this session--not because it precompiled then when the package loaded, but because they were precompiled during the `Precompiling SnoopCompileDemo...` phase, stored to `*.ji` file, and then reloaded whenever we use the package.
+Because of those `precompile` statements, the `MethodInstance`s exist after loading the package even though we haven't run the code in this session--not because it precompiled them when the package loaded, but because they were precompiled during the `Precompiling SnoopCompileDemo...` phase, stored to `*.ji` file, and then reloaded whenever we use the package.
 You can also verify that the same backedges get created as when we ran this code interactively above.

 By having these `MethodInstance`s "pre-loaded" we can save some of the time needed to run type-inference: not much time in this case because the code is so simple, but for more complex methods the savings can be substantial.